IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

     - [Jupyter Book](https://jupyterbook.org/en/stable/intro.html)

- 5. Standardized docstrings and automatic documentation (with the tools listed above)

- 6. Automatic deployment with tools such as [Read the Docs](https://about.readthedocs.com/)
+ 5. Automatic deployment with tools such as [Read the Docs](https://about.readthedocs.com/)

 For M2 internships, levels 1 and 2 are expected of all.
-Levels 3 through 5 are mostly relevant if you develop an external library containing more than a few functions.
-Level 6 is for wide-scale deployment.
+Levels 3 and 4 are mostly relevant if you develop an external library containing more than a few functions.
+Level 5 is for wide-scale deployment.

 ## Self documenting-code